Skip to contents

 outp_dir

 Character string specifying the output directory for results.
-If NULL (default), creates a "verywise_results" subdirectory within subj_dir.
+If NULL (default), creates a "verywise_results" sub-directory in the current working directory (not recommended).

 hemi